How Do You Attract More Clients?

 You may be surprised at the number of steps they have to feel comfortable with before they are convinced that you can help them safely and it's right to say yes.

-It is easier to attract Repeat Clients and they cost less to attract.
+It is easier to attract Repeat Business and these clients alsocost less to engage.

 They already have a relationship with you, they trust you and it's probably more convenient to return to you.
 They need occasional reminders about your ability to help with new problems or opportunities.